EngreitzLab/scE2G/README.md

 ```

-When running for the first time, the conda environments have to be setup.
-We highly recommend running scE2G using the environment specified in `workflow/envs/run_snakemake.yml`, which specifies the exact package versions compatible with the pipeline.
+We highly recommend running scE2G using the small conda environment specified in `workflow/envs/run_snakemake.yml`, which specifies the package versions compatible with the pipeline.

 ```
 conda config --set channel_priority flexible  # Make sure your conda config uses flexible channel packaging to prevent unsatisfiable errors